Deciduous: Function

 Deciduous plants in mid- to high latitudes shed their leaves as temperatures drop in autumn.

 Plants with deciduous foliage have advantages and disadvantages compared to plants with evergreen foliage.

 Since deciduous plants lose their leaves to conserve water or to better survive winter weather conditions, they must regrow new foliage during the next suitable growing season; this uses resources which evergreens do not need to expend.

 Evergreens suffer greater water loss during the winter and they also can experience greater predation pressure, especially when small.
 Deciduous trees experience much less branch and trunk breakage from glaze ice storms when leafless, and plants can reduce water loss due to the reduction in availability of liquid water during cold winter days.

 Losing leaves in winter may reduce damage from insects; repairing leaves and keeping them functional may be more costly than just losing and regrowing them.
 Removing leaves also reduces cavitation which can damage xylem vessels in plants.
 This then allows deciduous plants to have xylem vessels with larger diameters and therefore a greater rate of transpiration (and hence CO_{2} uptake as this occurs when stomata are open) during the summer growth period.

 Deciduous woody plants

 The deciduous characteristic has developed repeatedly among woody plants.
-Trees include maple, many oaks and nothofagus, elm, beech, aspen, and birch, among others, as well as a number of coniferous genera, such as larch and Metasequoia.
+Trees include most maples, many oaks and nothofagus, elm, beech, aspen, and birch, among others, as well as a number of coniferous genera, such as larch and Metasequoia.
 Deciduous shrubs include honeysuckle, viburnum, and many others.
-Most temperate woody vines are also deciduous, including grapes, poison ivy, Virginia creeper, wisteria, etc. The characteristic is useful in plant identification; for instance in parts of Southern California and the American Southeast, deciduous and evergreen oak species may grow side by side.
+Many temperate woody vines are also deciduous, including Actinidia, grapes, poison-ivy, Virginia creeper, wisteria, etc. The characteristic is useful in plant identification; for instance in the Mediterranean region, and parts of California and the American Southeast, deciduous and evergreen oak species may grow side by side.
+However there are no deciduous species among the woody monocotyledonous plants, e.g. palms, yuccas, and dracaenas.

-Periods of leaf fall often coincide with seasons: winter in the case of cool-climate plants or the dry-season in the case of tropical plants, however there are no deciduous species among tree-like monocotyledonous plants, e.g. palms, yuccas, and dracaenas.
-The hydrangea hirta is a deciduous woody shrub found in Japan.
+Periods of leaf fall often coincide with seasons; winter in the case of cool-climate plants, or the dry season in the case of tropical plants.